naraomur/webapp/README.md

 Welcome to the Spring Boot JSF Crud project repository!
 This project is a web application built using Spring Boot, JavaServer Faces (JSF), and Maven.
 It also built via the IntelliJ IDEA.
 The application includes a login filter that checks for a valid session before allowing access to certain pages.

+:warning: ### Attention
+- This project still has bugs and on the process of development to ideally deliver the idea.
+Thank you for understanding!

 ## Getting Started

 To get started with this project, you will need to have the following tools installed on your machine: